fbsgen/jetg/README.md

 Credits:
  - [@subchen](https://github.com/subchen) - author of https://github.com/subchen/jetbrick-template-1x where this project was based from.

-The goal of the modifications were to make it syntactically and semantically similar to how I generate code via ST4.
+The goal of the modifications was to make it syntactically and semantically similar to how I generate code via ST4.

 ### Overview
 - control chars (escape using backslash) :

   ```
   #
   «
   »
   ```
 - Comments

   ```
   ## this is a comment
   ```
 - Comment block

   ```
   #--
   this is a comment